Jordy-03/css-481-final/README.md

 # Malarky [Chatroom]

+Created by: Henrie Filart, Justin Yapjoco, and Jordy Ruiz

 **Overview:** Our chat application is designed to allow individuals to exchange messages instantly, providing seamless and real-time communication between user
 <br><br>